wunderio/WunderTools/docs/converting-d7-projects.md

 2. Copy `composer.json` from [WunderTools](https://github.com/wunderio/WunderTools/tree/drupal7/) project and use it as a base
 3. Convert `.make` file into raw composerfile: `drush make-convert [project]/drupal/conf/site.make --format=composer > [project]/drupal/raw-composer.json`.
 If the project doesn't have a `.make` file, create one: `drush generate-makefile site.make`
 4. Copy-paste project specific blocks (`require`, `patches` etc.) from the generated `raw-composer.json` to the `composer.json` copied from WunderTools
+    * also make sure you don't have duplicates, for example "devel" in both require and require-dev
 5. Clean up and edit composer.json to be suitable for the project
     * change the project name and description
     * depending on the project state, it might be a good idea to define strict module versions instead of just major version to prevent breaking things during the conversion